anotherhadi/nixy/README.md

 git clone https://github.com/anotherhadi/nixy ~/.config/nixos
 ```

-- Copy the `hosts/guest` folder, rename it to your system name and change the variables inside the `variables.nix` file
+- Copy the `hosts/guest` folder, rename it to your system name, and change the variables inside the `variables.nix` file
-- Add your `hardware-configuration.nix` to your new hosts folder
+- Add your `hardware-configuration.nix` to your new host's folder
 - Add your 'nixosConfigurations' inside `flake.nix` (You can edit the "yourhostname" one and change the lines containing '# CHANGEME')

 ```sh